Skip to content

 Dig out the footing trench to a depth of 100mm and fill it with concrete.
 Make sure the surface is absolutely level.
 When it's dry, rest the base on the concrete and draw a line around its outside edge with a pencil.
 Next, lay one course of bricks in the centre of the footing.
 Check the outer faces of the bricks are flush with the outside of the frame, and leave the mortar to dry for 24 hours.

-Lift the base onto the brick foundation you've prepared.
+Once the base is dry, lift the steel base onto the brick foundation you've prepared.

 Make sure you have the manufacturer's instructions and all the pieces to hand before you start.
 You'll need to assemble the whole frame - and make sure it's straight and square - before you fully tighten the bolts and screws.